SAADAT-Abu/GIMP/README.md

 **GIMP** (Genomic Imprinting Methylation Patterns) is an R package designed for the comprehensive analysis of Imprinting Control Regions (ICRs) from methylation array data.
 It provides a complete pipeline for extracting imprinted CpGs (iCpGs), computing coverage, and analyzing ICRs at both probe and sample-specific levels.

-**This Repo is a fork of [ngsFC/GIMP.git](https://github.com/ngsFC/GIMP.git)**

-**🆕 NEW in v0.2.0**: GIMP now has a shinyApp supports **direct processing of raw IDAT files** from ZIP archives, making it a complete solution from raw data to specialized genomic imprinting analysis!
+**🆕 NEW in v0.2.0**: GIMP now has a shinyApp that supports **direct processing of raw IDAT files or loading data directly from GEO**, making it a one stop solution genomic imprinting analysis!

 ## Features